refgenie/refgenie/docs/README.md

 ## What is refgenie?

 Refgenie creates a standardized folder structure for reference genome files and indexes.
-You can download pre-built genomes or use the script to build your own for any genome you like.
-Minimal input is just a fasta file.
-It also comes with an optional [docker container (nsheff/refgenie)](https://hub.docker.com/r/nsheff/refgenie/) so you don't have to install any software.
+You can download pre-built genomes or build your own for any fasta file.

 ## What makes refgenie better?